Most small businesses need to use petty cash, this is money that is withdrawn from the bank account and used to buy small sundry items.

 A locking box is usually a good idea, but if you are keeping a lot of money on business premises overnight it is probably well worth investing in a secure safe and installing this securely so that it cannot easily be moved or tampered with.

-Return from Petty Cash to Bookkeeping Basics page.
+Return from petty cash to Business Accounting Basics page.